 Factories were built during the first half of the 20th century, mostly between the railway line and the river, and Tottenham Hale became one of the borough’s primary industrial zones.
 The best-known employer was the Gestetner factory on Broad Lane, which employed 6,000 staff at the peak of its production of stencil-duplicating equipment.

 From the late 1950s much of Tottenham Hale was redeveloped with municipal housing, which was generally of a higher architectural standard than on other estates in the area, for example at Northumberland Park.
 The Greater London Council’s Ferry Lane estate of the late 1970s was accompanied by the opening of a new primary school.
 Disused factories were subsequently replaced by shed-style warehousing and the Ferry Island and Tottenham Hale retail parks.

 Although a relatively little-known destination, Tottenham Hale is one of outer London’s busier stations because it is an interchange for the line to Stansted airport.
-The station was upgraded at the turn of the millennium but TfL now proposes extensive additional improvements, to be completed by early 2018.
+The station was upgraded at the turn of the millennium but TfL now proposes extensive additional improvements, to be completed by winter 2019.

 The ward of Tottenham Hale has an ethnically diverse population, as the 2011 census data below shows: